 Recommended Lumen Count for On the Job

 When at work, getting a little extra light on what you’re doing can be the difference between a job done and a job well done.
-For on-the-job, we suggest the HM61R.
-This headlamp can send a max of 1200 lumens over 474 feet (that’s over an entire football field) and has a 300 hour run time on eco mode of 5 lumens.
-It is equipped with a neutral white light, designed for better visibility and color rendering.
-It’s rugged enough to withstand the elements while still being light enough to allow for extended wear time without becoming uncomfortable.
-To put it plainly, this headlamp can get the job done.
+For work use, we suggest the HM70R Headlamp.
+This headlamp can send a max of 1600 lumens over 610 feet (that’s over an entire football field) and has a 100-hour max run time and eight lighting modes.

 All Purpose Headlamps

-Whether you’re a home inspector, a mountaineer or just simply someone who can appreciate quality craftsmanship, we have a headlamp, flashlight or lantern to fit your lighting needs.
+Whether you’re a home inspector, a mountaineer or just simply someone who can appreciate quality craftsmanship, we have a headlamp, flashlight, or lantern to fit your lighting needs.
 Fenix has been a leader in lighting for decades and continues to innovate new ways to make more efficient, versatile lighting solutions for everyday use.
 Check out our full line of headlamps and other Fenix products.